NOLA CHAMBER FEST

 - Detailed comment sheets from each of the Guest Artist Judges.

 - Opportunity to perform in the Judges’ Masterclasses on Saturday, March 20, 2021, led by the Guest Artist Judges.
-Participation in the Judges’ Masterclasses is open to all registered ensembles, regardless of preliminary round results.
+Participation in the Judges’ Masterclasses is open to all registered ensembles.
 Space may be limited depending on the number of applicants.
 More information including masterclass schedules will be sent via email.

 A Statement About COVID-19